 - Apply the EDGE tactic: Explain, Demonstrate, Guide, Enable

-- Confirm through the teach-back method, patient’s body language and communication that they understand and feel enabled to administer the therapy independently.
-Additionally, use an open-ended approach to address any final issues that could affect medication adherence such as “What questions do you have,” rather than “Do you have any questions?”
+Confirm through the teach-back method, patient’s body language and communication that they understand and feel empowered to administer the therapy independently.
+Additionally, use an open-ended approach to address any final issues that could affect medication adherence such as “What questions do you have,” rather than “Do you have any questions?

-According to a study published in the Journal of American Pharmacists Association, physicians recognize that pharmacists have deeper and broader information on medication adherence information and are thus valuable collaborators.
-However, doctors and pharmacists alike revealed have revealed the time burdens, including schedule coordination, as a challenge.
+According to a study published in the Journal of American Pharmacists Association, physicians recognize that pharmacists have deeper and broader information on medication adherence information and thus are valuable collaborators.
+However, doctors and pharmacists alike have revealed time burdens, including schedule coordination, as a challenge.

-Health literacy is a strong predictor of health, and pharmacists are crucial to improving medication adherence in regards to this component of the Understanding and Knowledge bucket.
+Health literacy is a strong predictor of health, and pharmacists are critical to improving medication adherence in regards to this component of the understanding and knowledge bucket.
 Identification of inadequate health literacy is the initial opportunity to address medication adherence at the pharmacy level.
-We recommend creating a trusting, shame-free environment, employing EDGE tactics with teach-back, offering plain-language written materials, and collaborating with providers to help enable patients be adherent to their medication regimen by building their health literacy and illness and medication therapy knowledge.
+We recommend creating a trusting, shame-free environment, employing EDGE tactics with teach-back, offering plain-language written materials, and collaborating with providers to help enable patients be adherent with their medication regimen by building their health literacy and illness and medication therapy knowledge.

 Relationship Between Patients’ Knowledge and Medication Adherence Among Patients with Hypertension.
-Patient Prefer Adherence
+Patient Preference and Adherence